Thai Tuk Tuk Experience

-- Optional activities
+- Optional activities and excursions

-Please arrange your flight to arrive at Chiang Mai International Airport (CNX) the day before your scheduled programme start date.
-Because the programme begins at 10am on your first day, it is important you arrive well ahead of time in order to meet the rest of the group to catch your free transfer to Mae Wang.
+Please arrange your flight to arrive at Chiang Mai International Airport (CNX) the day before your scheduled programme start date or earlier.
+Because the programme begins at 10am on day 1, it is important you arrive well ahead of time.
+You’ll meet your guide and group at Chiang Mai Gate hotel for your free transfer to Mae Wang.

 British passport holders arriving by air can enter Thailand for 30 days without a visa.
 Please ensure your passport is valid, with six months’ remaining on the date of your planned return, and that you hold a valid return flight ticket.
 If you plan to stay in Thailand for more than 30 days you will need to apply for a visa before departing the UK, which will be issued as a 60-day tourist visa so long as you’re not planning on taking paid work during your stay.